jordandeklerk/ViT-pytorch/README.md

 <hr>

 ## Supervised Training
-This repository is intended to be run in a notebook rather than from the command line.
+This repository is intended to be ran in a notebook rather than from the command line.
 The organization of the files is intended to break apart `main.py` to highlight the different components.
 Future work will be completed to turn this repository into a working directory.

 The main hyperparamerters used for training and inference are listed below.
 The full set of hyperparamters can be found in `parser.py`.
 ```shell